 Start With Your Go-To Order

 Only armed with amateur drink-making skills?
 Start by considering the flavors and drinks you gravitate toward on an average Saturday night out.
 "I try to find out what the couple normally drinks, what flavors they are interested in and drawn to, and what flavors they don't like," Strickler says.
 In general, cocktails fall into four categories: strong like a Manhattan, sour like a Tom Collins, sweet like a French martini, or low alcohol, with something like sparkling wine as the base.
 The choice is yours, but Strickler suggests serving a low-alcohol option.
-It can save money, and it'll keep your Uncle Tom from getting too rowdy on the dance floor.
+It can save money, and it'll keep anyone from getting too rowdy on the dance floor.

 Incorporate Trendy Flavors